Belong. Connect. Grow.

 Lilith Seder

-Sisterhood members using she/her pronouns, plus one guest, are welcome (ages 13 and up)
+Sisterhood members, plus one guest, are welcome (ages 13 and up)

 Join us for our annual potluck seder!
-Led by Cantor Brodsky, everyone participates in reading from a Haggadah written especially for the Sisterhood of East End Temple, focused on the women’s role in the Passover story, including prayers using feminized Hebrew.
+Everyone participates in reading from a Haggadah written especially for the Sisterhood of East End Temple, focused on the women’s role in the Passover story, including prayers using feminized Hebrew.
 We sing songs written by Debbie Friedman, dance with tambourines, honor women of valor, use a Miriam’s Cup for water and place a symbolic orange on the seder plate.

 _________________________________________________________________________